Semantic bootstrapping: Challenges

 It is not reasonable to expect a child to be able to figure out which is the correct meaning just by witnessing the event.
 Additionally, in many situations there are many events happening all at once.
 For example, if a child were in a park and their parent said "look the fox is chasing the cat" how would the child know that they should be directing their attention to the fox and the cat and not the dogs or the other children.
 This is similar to the gavagai problem.
 Essentially it is very hard to assume that a child could use word meanings to learn something about syntax when the act of learning the word meanings in the first place is not so easy.
 Gleitman also points out the near impossibility of learning some other verbs using this hypothesis.
 Verbs in which there is no action associated with it like 'think', 'hope', 'guess' and 'wonder' are hypothesized to be particularly hard to learn.
 If children only learned words based on what they saw in the world they would not be able to learn the meanings of these words.

 Siegel argues that the semantic bootstrapping hypothesis can not account for how children acquire case marking in split ergative languages.
 In these languages the agent is not uniformly getting the same case in every sentence.
 As a result, the child would not have the evidence necessary in the semantics to learn the correct case markings, since the case is not being uniformly assigned.

-Ambridge et al. argues against the existence of a universal grammar and in turn against the plausibility of semantic bootstrapping.
+Ambridge et al. argue against the existence of a universal grammar and in turn against the plausibility of semantic bootstrapping.
 They argue that since word categories (like verbs) are not cross linguistically applied the same way, these categories must not be innate.
 If these categories are not innate then they can't be used for semantic bootstrapping, since the theory is reliant on these categories being innate.
 They also argue that because the patient of the sentence and the instrument of the sentence can occur in the same place this would complicate the child's ability to learn which role corresponds to each part of the scene.
 For example: